wlady/payment-gateway-nuvei/readme.txt

 = Is this PCI DSS compatible? =

 Yes, absolutely.
-Visit https://nuvei.com for more info.
+Visit Nuvei website for more info.

 = Can I use this gateway for tests? =